Let’s begin this with a real-life example i.e.

 Q1.
 Isn’t Push Marketing Intrusive?

-A: No, push marketing is not always intrusive.
+A: Push marketing is sometimes intrusive.
 If done correctly and with consideration for the target audience’s interests and needs, push marketing can be an effective way of reaching potential customers or informing existing ones about new products and services.

 Q2.
 Should I Use Both Push and Pull Marketing?

 A: Yes, it is recommended to use both.
-You never know which will be more effective for your specific product or service.
+You must always determine which will be more effective for your product or service.

 Q3.
 Which One Works The Best?